Royal Artillery of Albania: Structure

-There was also one battery of mountain guns (4x Skoda 75mm L/13)(horse-drawn) with the Gendarmerie and another (also 4x Skoda 75mm L/13 mountain guns) with the Royal Guard.
+There was also one battery of mountain guns (4x Škoda 75mm L/13)(horse-drawn) with the Gendarmerie and another (also 4x Škoda 75mm L/13 mountain guns) with the Royal Guard.

 At Durrës there was in 1939 a coastal battery ("Prandaj", Cpt.
 Gjergj Mosko) of four Krupp Model 1906 75mm L/27, covering the port, in casements presumably built by Italian engineers.

 Also at Durrës were two Turkish-era forts which had in 1912/1913 three light guns each, of unknown status in 1939.

 Possibly under the artillery arm was the "Artilërisë Kunder Ajrorë" (AA Artillery) established in 1931 (in 1939, commanded by Major Rauf Fratari).
 This comprised "small caliber" batteries at Durrës, Shëngjinit and Sarandë.
 The army possessed 18 Schwarzelose MG (1 day's ammunition) ceded by the Italians, and since these ex-Austrian weapons existed in an AA mount (of which the Italians had acquired several hundred), possibly each battery comprised 6 of these.